arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 }
 ```

-When you run the `TemperatureConversionClient` client above, it accesses the constants defined in the `TemperatureConversion` class in order to print their values.
+When you run the `TemperatureConversionClient` above, it accesses the constants defined in the `TemperatureConversion` class in order to print their values.

 ## Methods

-As mentioned in the previous section, a **method** is essentially sequences of statements whose purpose is either to calculate a desired value or to perform a desired action or sequence of actions.
+As mentioned in the previous section, a **method** is essentially a sequence of statements whose purpose is either to calculate a desired value or to perform a desired action or sequence of actions.

 ### Declaring and Defining `static` Methods

 `static` method declarations and definitions appear in the **scope** of the class body.
-Recall, a class definition looks like this:
+Class definitions looks like this:

 ```java
 class <identifier> { <body }
 ```

-(althought for readability's sake we usually write it like this:
+(althought for readability's sake we usually write them like this:

 ```java
 class <identifier>